swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 Most of the changes proposed here follow directly from the introduction of nonescapable types.
 The API generalizations follow the patterns established by [SE-0436], and are largely mechanical in nature.
 For the most part, the decision points aren't about the precise form of any particular change, but more about what changes we are ready to propose _right now_.

-The single exception is the `extendLifetime` function, which is brand new API; it comes from our experience using (and maintaining) the `withExtendedLifetime` function family.
+The single exception is the `extendLifetime` function, which is a brand new API; it comes from our experience using (and maintaining) the `withExtendedLifetime` function family.

 ## Future Work

 For the most part, this proposal is concentrating on resolving the first item from [SE-0436]'s wish list (nonescapable `Optional` and `Result`), and it adds minor coherency improvements to the feature set we shipped there.

 Most other items listed as future work in that proposal continue to remain on our agenda.
-The advent of nonescapable types extend this list with additional items, including the following topics:
+The advent of nonescapable types extends this list with additional items, including the following topics:

 1. We need to define stable syntax for expressing lifetime dependencies as explicit annotations, and we need to define what semantics we apply by default on functions that do not explicitly specify these.